JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 Safeguard after you address a problem.
 ===

-If production goes down, bring it up first.
-If you find a bug, fix it first.
+If production goes down, get production up again.
+If you find a bug, fix the bug.
+Then move on to safeguarding.

 Safeguard as soon as the fire is out / the bleeding has stopped.
 Safeguard before returning to other, non-emergency tasks.